Paris Mountain Press

 “You picking all this up, Dafid?”

-Staumpitz slid his keyboard out of the drawer and began typing a note back to the other ship.
+Staumpitz slid his keyboard out of the drawer and typed a note back to the other ship.

 What is the status of your repair effort?